MiliDS-Lewis/SummitLearning/src/data/programs/1-gcse.md

 ---
 name: GCSE
-dropdownDescription: GCSEs are key qualifications for UK students aged 14 to 16, covering a broad range of subjects and essential for future education and career paths.
+dropdownDescription: GCSEs are key qualifications for UK children aged 14 to 16, covering a broad range of subjects and essential for future education and career paths.
 featured: true
 hero:
-  tagline: Where great students grow
+  tagline: Where great children grow
   headline: Summit Learning's GCSE Program
-  text: GCSEs are key qualifications for UK students aged 14 to 16, covering a broad range of subjects and essential for future education and career paths.
+  text: GCSEs are key qualifications for UK children aged 14 to 16, covering a broad range of subjects and essential for future education and career paths.
   action:
     label: Enroll today
     href: '#'